The Saint Brigid’s Team

 Microphones

-The Saint Brigid’s Sessions uses the following microphones:
+The Saint Brigid’s Sessions used the following microphones:

-- Spot mics and/or DI boxes can be used to enhance the presence of quieter instruments or vocalists
+• Spot mics and/or DI boxes were used to enhance the presence of quieter instruments or vocalists

-Each session is tracked to a Pro Tools HD Native System and mixed post-session.
+Each session was tracked to a Pro Tools HD Native System and mixed post-session.

 Instrumentation

-In line with the overall concept, the space and the fact that the session will first be broadcast on a morning program, we do not want to work with anything LOUD.
-That means, for example, no full drum sets, small drums played loud, full-on electric guitars or bagpipes, etc.
+In line with the overall concept, the space and the fact that the session were first broadcast on a morning radio program, we did not want to work with anything LOUD.
+That meant, for example, no full drum sets, small drums played loud, full-on electric guitars or bagpipes!

-The goal is to capture a natural sound in what really is a magnificent sounding space.
+The goal was to capture a natural sound in what really is a magnificent sounding space.
 The louder the music gets, the murkier and indistinct the sound becomes.

-It sounds counterintuitive because it is a big church space, but it will work best with an intimate ensemble.
+It sounds counterintuitive because it is a big church space, but it worked best with an intimate ensemble.
 Think of it as a small studio but without walls.
-What we are looking for are performances with 1 to 3 people.
-That is what will work best.
+What we sought were performances with 1 to 3 people.
+That is what worked best.

 Broadcast Sound and Video Sound